 For lunch, my wife and I went to Taco Deli, a local favorite, and I ordered two breakfast tacos, with the tortillas, and their pozole soup, which is always delicious.
 In the middle of the afternoon, I visited Common Bond, a local bakery and ordered that individual chocolate cake pictured earlier in this post, and ate the whole thing, by myself.
 I also had a latte.

-For dinner, we took my son out, who was home over college spring break, to an Italian restaurant walking distance from our house.
+For dinner, we took my son out, who was home from college for a few days, to an Italian restaurant walking distance from our house.
 I had a cocktail, or two, mushroom risotto appetizer, a tomato salad, a bowl of pasta, and then creme brulee for dessert.
 Yes, I was a little past full, but I wasn’t in pain and completely disgusted with myself, so I’ll chalk that one up as a win.

 Now for the warnings!
 Get ready when you step on the scale, you will see some wild fluctuations with this style of eating if you decide to try it out.
 Saturday, Sunday and Monday will all be scary days on the scale.
 By they time Tuesday rolls around, for me at least, I will have lost most of the weight I gained with my crazy Saturday eating, and the rest of the week will be spent trying to either maintain my weight or lose an extra pound or so.

 Real life examples?
 Sure thing!
 This past Saturday, after waking up and using the bathroom, I stepped on the scale at 171 pounds.
 Saturday night, that was up to 176.5!
-Sunday morning was 175, a little water retention going on!
+Sunday morning was 175, a little water retention going on from eating so many carbs!
 Sunday night was 175.8.
 Monday’s readings were 173.5 in the morning and 175 at night.
 Tuesday morning was 173 and in the evening, 173.8, down almost three pounds already from Saturday night.

-By the time Saturday morning rolls around, I will likely weigh in at 170 even, give or take a little, and be ready for another full day of eating!
+By the time Saturday morning rolls around, I will likely weigh in at 170 or 171, give or take a little, and be ready for another full day of eating!